Wave propagation in an elastic lattice with non-reciprocal stiffness and engineered damping: Lattice with non-reciprocal damping

 The governing equation of motion for a lattice with this gyroscopic damper is

 and the associated dispersion relation is

 The dispersion relation in Eq.~\eqref{eq:disp_special_damp} has two key features.
 First, the term $\sin q$ breaks the symmetry, $\omega(q) \neq \omega(-q)$.
 Second, the frequency $\omega(q)$ is purely real for all $q$, indicating that the system is free of any dissipation.
-This frequency asymmetry is illustrated in Fig.~\ref{fig:FIG7}(b).
+This frequency asymmetry is illustrated in Fig.~\ref{fig:FIG11}(b).

 The group velocity consequently loses its symmetry as well.
-Figure~\ref{fig:FIG7}(c) shows a parametric plot demonstrating that, in contrast to the case of non-reciprocal stiffness, points of zero group velocity can emerge at wavenumbers other than $q=0$ or $q=\pm\pi$.
-Interestingly, a similar observation is made related to the modification of Brillouin zone boundaries in the context of non-reciprocal Willis monatomic lattices~\cite{AlBa'ba'a2023}.
+Figure~\ref{fig:FIG11}(c) shows a parametric plot demonstrating that, in contrast to the case of non-reciprocal stiffness, points of zero group velocity can emerge at wavenumbers other than $q=0$ or $q=\pm\pi$. {Interestingly, a similar observation is made related to the modification of Brillouin zone boundaries in a physically distinct system of a translating elastic rod~\cite{AlBa'ba'a2023}.
+In that work, a momentum bias introduces a velocity-dependent coupling term in the discrete framework, which is mathematically analogous to the gyroscopic damping presented in our study.}

 In the limit of weak non-reciprocity ($\beta$), Eq.~\eqref{eq:disp_special_damp} can be approximated as

 where $A_0(q) = \frac{1}{m}[k_g + 2k(1-\cos q)]$.
 From this approximate form, we can determine the condition for zero group velocity in the long-wavelength limit ($q \to 0$).
 The locus of points where $v_g(q) = 0$ is given by